 ```

-Within the ‘postgres’ prompt, to create a new user uses the following command.
+Within the postgres prompt, use the following command to create a new user:

 ```sql